Gray135/movie-sql-powerbi-project/README.md

 # 🎬 Highest performing movies SQL Analysis Project

 This is built as a learning project using SQL/Power BI skills — not to represent work done for any studio or client.
-The analysis is designed to  to uncover insights about budget, revenue, production companies, and genre-based profitability in top-performing movies and make data-informed decisions.
+The analysis is designed to  to find insights about budget, revenue, production companies, and genre-based profitability in top-performing movies to help with data-informed decisions.

 ---